Editor's note: This story was updated on October 10, 2022.

 For one thing, disaster areas tend to attract con artists.
 These fly-by-night outfits swoop in and often are not licensed.
 They prey on desperate storm victims and can also entrap well-meaning subcontractors who may find themselves getting stiffed on their compensation.

 “There’s a lot of crooks,” says Al McClaran, part owner of Southern Disaster Recovery.
-In 2020 his company has been fulfilling cleanup contracts in Iowa following this year’s derecho, a wall of high wind and heavy rain that struck the Midwest.
-Southern has also played a role in cleanup in coastal North Carolina following Hurricanes Dorian and Isaias.
+In 2020 when we spoke to him his company was fulfilling cleanup contracts in Iowa following that year’s derecho, a wall of high wind and heavy rain that struck the Midwest.
+Southern also played a role in hurricane cleanup in coastal North Carolina following major storms.

 McClaran recommends only working for the prime contractor, the one with the contract for the cleanup.